 We'll update this page as we hear from candidates who are committed to running their campaigns without taking any money other than contributions from individuals.
 If you know a PAC-free candidate you'd like to draw our attention to, please email Owen@CleanSlateNowAction.org to let us know.

-The following candidates have shared their commitment to run their campaigns with no special interest money.
-Our reporting and analysis confirms that these candidates are only accpeting funds from individuals.
+The following candidates and elected officials have shared on their website their commitment to run their campaigns with no special interest money.
+Our reporting and analysis confirms that these candidates are only accepting funds from individuals.

 Congressman Ro Khanna, U.S. Congress, California's 17th Congressional District